DC Internship Countdown

 International students in F-1 immigration status are eligible for on-campus professional learning placements for 20 hours/week as part of Cornerstone’s Mentored Field Practicum (MFP) class.
 Note that international students in F-1 immigration status are NOT eligible for off-campus placements and therefore receive special support to confirm an on-campus internship placement.
 After one academic year of full-time AU enrollment, students are eligible for off campus employment and/or internships through Curricular Practical Training.

-There are no prerequisites.
+There are no prerequisites, though some internships may be seeking certain fields of study.
 You will intern two or three days each week.
 The MFP is graded – comprised of the practicum supervisor evaluation (one at mid-term and one at the end of semester; 40% of the final grade) and the MFP professor's course grade (60% of the final grade).

 You are given the tools to secure placement on your own, with guidance from your MFP professor and Cornerstone staff.